aviks/Mongrel2.jl/README.md

 #A Julia interface to Mongrel2

+>This package is deprecated.
+The Mongrel2 webserver hasn't turned out to be very popular, and Julia now has a native web server.
+Therefore, my current reccomendation is to use [HTTPServer](https://github.com/JuliaWeb/HttpServer.jl), fronted by an nginx or Apache2 reverse proxy

 Mongrel2.jl is a package that enables writing [Mongrel2] (http://mongrel2.org/) handlers in the [Julia] (http://julialang.org) programming language.

 ## Installation